 People with special educational needs (SEN) and disabilities can face additional safeguarding difficulties.
-The organisations safeguarding policy, procedures and training reflects that
+The organisations safeguarding policy, procedures and training reflects that additional barriers can exist when recognising abuse and neglect among such people.
+These can include:

 - Assumptions that signs of possible abuse such as behaviour, mood and injury relate to the persons SEN or disability, without further exploration - Being more prone to peer-group isolation than other people - The potential to be disproportionately affected by behaviours such as bullying, without showing any outward signs - Communication barriers and difficulties in managing or reporting issues or the additional challenges they face when trying to report issues - To address these extra difficulties, the organisation will consider giving more pastoral support to people with SEN and disabilities by drawing on external specialist resources or by providing staff with additional training in the event of a safeguarding issue